-FIGURE 11.26: The mean of the bodyfat.xls dataset.
+FIGURE 11.35: The mean of the bodyfat.xls dataset.
 Each component is likely in a different unit (though I don't know the units), making it difficult to plot the data without being misleading.
 I've adopted one solution here, by plotting each component as a vertical bar, and labelling the bar.
 You shouldn't try to compare the values to one another.
 Instead, think of this plot as a compact version of a table.

-The next step is to try a principal component analysis.
-Figure 11.26 shows the mean of the dataset.
-The components of the dataset have different units, and shouldn't really be compared.
-But it is difficult to interpret a table of 16 numbers, so I have plotted the mean by showing a vertical bar for each component.
-Figure 11.27 shows the eigenvalues of the covariance for this dataset.
-Notice how one dimension is very important, and after the third principal component, the contributions become small.
+very important, and after the third principal component, the contributions become small.
 Of course, I could have said "fourth", or "fifth", or whatever - the precise choice depends on how small a number you think is "small".

-FIGURE 11.27: On the left, the eigenvalues of the covariance matrix for the bodyfat data set.
+FIGURE 11.36: On the left, the eigenvalues of the covariance matrix for the bodyfat data set.
 Notice how fast the eigenvalues fall off; this means that most principal components have very small variance, so that data can be represented well with a small number of principal components.
-On the right, the first principal component for this dataset, plotted using the same convention as for figure 11.26.
+On the right, the first principal component for this dataset, plotted using the same convention as for figure 11.35.

-Figure 11.27 also shows the first principal component.
+Figure 11.36 also shows the first principal component.
 The eigenvalues justify thinking of each data item as (roughly) the mean plus some weight times this principal component.
 From this plot you can see that data items with a larger value of weight will also have larger values of most other measurements, except age and density.
 You can also see how much larger; if the weight goes up by 8.5 units, then the abdomen will go up by 3 units, and so on.
 This explains the main variation in the dataset.